 - iPad volume is to remain on mute unless headphones are attached and/or permission is obtained from the classroom teacher.

 - Students must not use any recording capabilities of the iPad (photo/video/audio) to record any individual on school property without that individual’s express permission.

 - If an iPad is found unattended, it should be given to the nearest faculty/staff member.

 - All students should report a non-functioning or damaged iPad to the Technology Office in person within one school day.

-- The AppleCare deductible will be covered by McQuaid Jesuit for up to two incidents of damage per iPad that is issued.
-Further damage costs beyond the two incidents will be billed to families.
+- The AppleCare deductible will be covered by McQuaid Jesuit for the first incident of damage per iPad that is issued.
+Further damage costs beyond the initial incident will be billed to families

 - An iPad that is lost or stolen should be reported immediately.
 Students who are unable to reach a member of the Technology Office staff should report to the Dean of Students office.